Get Sporting Odds With A Bet Calculator

 What Is A Patent Bet?

 A slight variation of the trixie bet, a patent bet is made up of 7 bets (3 singles, 3 doubles and 1 treble).
 Unlike with the trixie, a patent bet can get a payout if just one of the 7 bets wins.

 What Is A Lucky 15 Bet?

 A Lucky 15 bet is, as you would expect, a wager made up of 15 bets (4 singles, 6 doubles, 4 trebles and a fourfold accumulator).
-The word "lucky" refers to a bonus that bookies often offer on this bet type, paying out an additional odds bonus in the event of certain outcomes.
-The exact terms will differ so get the statistics straight from your bookmaker before using a betting calculator.
+The word “lucky” refers to a bonus that bookies often offer on this bet type, paying out an additional odds bonus in the event of certain outcomes.
+The exact terms will differ so get the statistics straight from your bookmaker before using a bet calculator.

 What Is A Lucky 31 Bet?

 Yes, you guessed it, a Lucky 31 bet is just like the Lucky 15 explained above, except that it consists of 31 separate bets (5 singles, 10 doubles, 10 trebles, 5 fourfold accumulators and 1 fivefold accumulator).
 Again, payout calculation for Lucky 31 bets is particularly tricky, so the use of a betting calculator is strongly advised before parting with your stake.